contributte/datagrid/.docs/export.md

 ## Export encoding, delimiter

-By default, DataGrid exports data in `utf-8` with semicolon delimiter `;`.
+By default, Datagrid exports data in `utf-8` with semicolon delimiter `;`.
 This can be changed:

 ```php
 /**